Illinois Republican Party

 The Illinois Republican Party is the affiliate of the Republican Party in the U.S. state of Illinois founded on May 29, 1856.
 It is run by the Illinois Republican State Central Committee, which consists of 17 members, one representing each of the state's congressional districts.
 Once the dominant party in Illinois, the state GOP has become a minority party within the last few decades, holding little power in the state.
-The current chairman is Kathy Salvi, who has served since 2024.
+The current chairman is Bob Grogan, who has served since 2026.

 History

 Abraham Lincoln, the first U.S. president from Illinois (1861–1865).